smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/production/windows_install_from_pg_dump.md

 The front and and middleware require username and password authentications; so method 4 must not be used.

-Postgres also can proxy users (see ident.conf examples in the bottom of the buuild notes.
+Postgres also can proxy users (see ident.conf examples are in [Configuration File Examples](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifDatabase/Postgres/production/windows_install_from_pg_dump.md#3-configuration-file-examples)
 Typically this is used to allow remote postgres administrator user authentication and to logon as the schema owner (rif40).

 The Postgres installer will ask for a password for Postgres; do **NOT** use internationalised characters, e.g. **£** as the